3 Messaging Mistakes No One Talks About

 Relying on A Compelling Message

-Inconsistency
+Inconsistency Across Channels

 What does that mean?

-Consider the concept “mutually exclusive, collectively exhaustive” or MECE.
-Used by strategy consultants, MECE is a method to organize ideas in a way that is easy to understand and reiterate to others.
 To break it down further, you want your messaging points to be (1) mutually exclusive or each distinctive without overlap in ideas and (2) collectively exhaustive or comprehensive of all possible ideas.
 In practice, this translates to clearly identifying how your brand stands out from others and the value you deliver simply and holistically.
 This structure leaves little room for ambiguity and ensures your prospects get the full and accurate version of your messaging across all your sales and marketing channels.

 Staying Inside the Box

-In developing our messaging framework, you want your template to be as intuitive and clear as your messaging points.
+In developing your messaging framework, you want your template to be as intuitive and clear as your messaging points.
 Using a simple template, like the one mentioned here, is an easy way to visually organize your points and present your ideas.
 However, staying inside these predetermined boxes may be limiting.

 Don’t be afraid to adjust how you approach a template based on your messaging needs.
-Are you developing messaging for multiple different products?
+Are you developing messaging for multiple products?
 Different sized companies?
 Tailor how your messaging framework is presented to make the most sense for your messaging objectives.

 Elevate Your Messaging